-Penrose Tiling English Paper Piecing Class - A Mathematical Adventure!
+Penrose Tiling English Paper Piecing Class - A Mathematical Adventure! - FULL

 Quilters love patterns and Penrose Tiling is a pattern that never repeats - no matter how far you move in any direction (spooky!).

 Join Tanya in this evening workshop and venture into the world of

 aperiodic tiling and some fascinating maths.
 She will discuss different

 tiling patterns, explain the uniqueness of Penrose tiling and demonstrate

 the step-wise process she used to create quilts inspired by the Penrose